robconaty/drfrancesca/_posts/2020-06-14-Cabin fever.markdown

 <p class="blogcopy">Cabin fever tends to disappear or decrease over time, but it is possible to implement strategies to manage it as it is not a comfortable situation to be in.</p>
 <p class="blogcopy">Here are a few effective strategies to overcome these feelings:</p>
-<p class="blogcopy">Give yourself time - take small steps and gradually increase the distance you venture away from home each day.</p>
+<p class="blogcopy">- Give yourself time - take small steps and gradually increase the distance you venture away from home each day.</p>
 <p class="blogcopy">- Accept your fear – this is a normal emotional phase following a long period of isolation</p>
 <p class="blogcopy">- Be kind to yourself - do not be critical for feeling fear/anxiety.</p>
 <p class="blogcopy">- Establish routines - our brains need routines to feel safe and reduce time spent ruminating.
 Consider, perhaps, spending less time in bed, sleeping during the day, set time for meals and time for a little walk.</p>